aws/aws-fpga/hdk/README.md

 [![Join the chat at https://gitter.im/aws/aws-fpga](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/aws/aws-fpga?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-AWS FPGA HDK is the official kit for developing an Amazon FPGA Image (AFI) which can be loaded on FPGAs in FPGA-enabled EC2 instances.
+AWS FPGA HDK is the official kit for developing an Amazon FPGA Image (AFI) which can be loaded on FPGAs in FPGA-enabled EC2 instances (i.e. F1 Instance).

 Check out the [release notes](../RELEASE_NOTES.md) for information about the latest bug fixes, updates, and features added to the HDK.

 ## Overview

-AWS FPGA HDK includes all the design files and scripts required to generate an Amazon FPGA Image (AFI).
+The AWS FPGA HDK includes all the design files and scripts required to generate an Amazon FPGA Image (AFI).
 Developers can download the HDK and use it in their preferred design environment.
-AWS offers the `FPGA Developer AMI` on [AWS Marketplace](https://aws.amazon.com/marketplace) with the required tools to develop, simulate and build an AFI.
+AWS offers the `FPGA Developer AMI` on the [AWS Marketplace](https://aws.amazon.com/marketplace) with the required tools to develop, simulate, and build an AFI.

-**NOTE:** The HDK is developed and tested in **Linux** environment only
+**NOTE:** The HDK is developed and tested in a **Linux** environment only

 ### Content of the release

-The [documents directory](./docs) provides the specification for the AWS Shell to Custom Logic (CL) interface, and best practices for CL design and development.
+The [documents directory](./docs) provides the specification for the AWS Shell (SH) to Custom Logic (CL) interface, and best practices for CL design and development.

 The [common directory](./common) includes scripts, timing constraints and compile settings required during the AFI generation process.
 Developers should not change these files.

 The [Custom Logic (cl) directory](./cl) is where the Custom Logic is expected to be developed.
-It includes a number of exmples under the [examples directory](./cl/examples), as well as a placeholder for developer's own Custom Logic under [developer_designs directory](./cl/developer_designs).
+It includes a number of examples under the [examples directory](./cl/examples), as well as a placeholder for the developer's own Custom Logic under [developer_designs directory](./cl/developer_designs).

 The HDK also includes test benches for each provided example, and instructions on how to run RTL-level simulations.